 The City of Vancouver is renowned for its innovative programs in the areas of sustainability, accessibility and inclusivity.

-SPPGA and the City of Vancouver have partnered together in various ways: In a working group of UBC and community partners to host an annual symposium on refugee and migration since 2016; on the Resilient Cities Policy Challenge in 2017 and as a MPPGA Global Policy Project on resilient cities in 2018; and as the host for municipal politics discussions and simulations as part of the Institute for Future Legislators in 2018.
+SPPGA and the City of Vancouver have partnered together in various ways: In a working group of UBC and community partners to host an annual symposium on refugee and migration since 2016; on the Resilient Cities Policy Challenge in 2017 and as a MPPGA Global Policy Project on resilient cities in 2018; and as the host for municipal politics discussions and simulations as part of the annual Institute for Future Legislators.

-SPPGA and MOSAIC have partnered together in a working group of UBC and community partners to host a symposium on refugee and migration issues annually since 2016.
+SPPGA and MOSAIC have partnered together in a working group of UBC and community partners to host an annual symposium on refugee and migration issues.